httplab/opman/guides/00_motivation.md

 service classes below the call stack.
 In sidekick workers, MK consumers, access to this data is completely difficult.
 As a result, changes are occurring in the system and we have no way to determine which user was the initiator of these changes and with which parameters and context they happened.

+## System control issues

+### Missing user actions log

+It is difficult to understand when and what kind of actions the user initiated.
+As a result, the system changes state, but we do not know exactly how, why and who initiated the changes.
+A typical problem is the consequences of editing billing settings.
+The user claims that he did not change anything, but the invoices were generated at the wrong time with the wrong amount.

+### Workers and MQ consumers are black holes

+We don’t know (or getting this information is very difficult) what exactly happens inside the sidekick, what exactly do the message queue consumers do.
+It would be great to be able to get information about which processes are running in the background, which are completed (successfully, or not), by whom and with what parameters were started.

+### No way to get process execution progress

+It is not clear at what stage is the process that takes a long time to complete.
+As a result, if the developer did not prepare logging, the only way to find out if the process is working or not is top tool.
+It would be great to have a simple tool that would allow us to track the progress of the operation.

+### Lack of logging

+Logging is often absent, or insufficient to obtain the necessary information during debugging.
+It would be great to automate logging, to make a tool that would allow you to track the sequence of calls (ideally with parameters) in the context of the executable process.
+For example, if in the context of registering a new user we add him to the mailing lists, it would be great to automatically get log entries about this (even if the developer forgot to explicitly use logger).